 Even in those cases where things don’t look too good, there is usually some break to be had, if the Defense Lawyer is willing to work hard enough to get it.

-Whether driver who Leaves the Scene of a Property Damage Accident gets a huge break, or a little break, depends, perhaps more than anything else, on the particular facts and circumstances surrounding the accident itself.
+What kind of break a driver who Leaves the Scene of a Property Damage Accident gets depends, more than anything else, on the particular facts and circumstances surrounding the accident itself.